Liberia leads the way in fighting pandemic learning loss

 ”Establish evidence-based interventions to increase optimal student learning outcomes.”

-Bridge Liberia improving access to education
+LEAP improving access to education

 So it made perfect sense for the Liberian Government to take a program that was already a success and expand it further to combat the impact of covid.